Stagebridge celebrated our 40th anniversary in 2018!

-Stagebridge is the winner of the 2013 MetLife Foundation Creative Aging Award and the 2009 American Society on Aging MetLife MindAlert Award.
+Stagebridge is the winner of the 2019 Masonic Homes of California’s John A. Charland Innovation Luminary Award, 2013 MetLife Foundation Creative Aging Award, and the 2009 American Society on Aging MetLife MindAlert Award.
 The company’s work has been featured on ABC‐TV, CNN, National Public Radio, in The Wall Street Journal, The Huffington Post, Modern Maturity, Oakland Magazine, Storytelling Magazine and at national and regional conferences.
-Stagebridge’s award-winning programs are beginning to be replicated in Hollywood and Santa Cruz, California.
+Stagebridge’s award-winning programs have been presented in Hollywood and Santa Cruz, California.

 Through public showcases, theatrical productions and outreach performances, Stagebridge presents 600+ workshops, performances and events annually for over 25,000 people of all ages.
 Stagebridge has commissioned and produced new theatrical works that explore the rich and varied experience of seniors from veteran professional playwrights.
 The company has created over 35 original works, performing for more than 350,000 people throughout our history in senior centers, hospitals, schools and theatres.

 The company’s Performing Arts Institute, led by some of the Bay Area’s finest professional artists, offers more than 20 classes each week and is the winner of the American Society on Aging’s MetLife MindAlert Award.

 Healthy Aging Programs for Seniors and Service Providers